 Growing Roses from Cut Flowers in Potatoes

-Now, this may sound weird; rooting Rose in potato.
-But people do that with a tremendous success rate.
+Growing roses in potatoes may sound weird, but people do that with a tremendous success rate.

 Let me guide you through this strange journey.